fedek6/HTML5-swipe-gallery/README.md

 Fullscreen swipe gallery with pinchzoom support based on HTML5 for kiosk use.
 It was tested during exhibition in National Museum in Warsaw.

 __But why HTML?__
-We nedded gallery witch pinch zoom that runs in Kiosk Pro App which supports only websites.
+We nedded gallery with pinch zoom that runs in Kiosk Pro App which supports only websites.

 ## Requirements
 My solution works great with [Kiosk Pro App](http://www.kioskproapp.com/) on iPad Air 2 (iOS 10.3.2).
 It was also tested on Galaxy Tab 10.1 but was unresponsive.